jayurbain/Microservices/README.md

 paradigms and implementing systems
 - Discussion of public cloud services and comparisons of their offerings

-Current Grading:
+Old Grading:
 Weekly labs and final project: 60%
 Midterms: 20%
 Final: 20%

-Proposed Grading (no final exam)
+New Grading (no final exam)
 Weekly labs: 40%
 Final project: 30%
 Midterm 1: 15%